Sidney Cope

 Sidney Alfred Cope (12 August 1904 – 14 April 1986) was an English professional cricketer.

 Cope was born at Hastings in Sussex, the son of Herbert and Eleanor Cope.
 His father was a railway porter.
 Cope played for Kent County Cricket Club's Second XI in 1924 and 1925.
-After impressing with 12 wickets against Bedfordshire in his third match for the side, he was employed at the club's Tonbridge Nursery.
+After impressing with 12 wickets against Bedfordshire in his third match, he was employed at the club's Tonbridge Nursery.

 He made one first-class cricket appearance for the county's First XI against Gloucestershire in the 1924 County Championship at Mote Park, Maidstone, taking one wicket.
 He was Kent's leading Second XI wicket-taker in 1924, with 32, but played only four times the following season and was released from the Nursery at the end of 1925.
 He was later given a trial at Warwickshire but was considered "temperamentally unsuited to a cricket career" by the county.

 Cope died at Dartford in Kent in 1986 aged 81.